RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/livox-mid-360-lidar.md

 ### Network Configuration

 The LIVOX Mid-360 supports two IP modes: dynamic IP address mode and static IP address mode.
 All Mid-360 sensors are set to static IP address mode by default.
+Dynamic IP (DHCP) is available when routed through a DHCP-capable switch/router and is configured via Livox Viewer 2 per the user manual; this guide focuses on the static setup.

 #### LiDAR IP Address Configuration